Satisfactory Academic Progress

 - Qualitative Measure (Cumulative GPA)

-Undergraduate and law students must maintain a cumulative grade point average of 2.0 (equivalent to C average).
+Undergraduate and law students must maintain a cumulative grade point average of 2.0 (equivalent to a C average).
 Graduate and APD (LLM) students must maintain a cumulative grade point average of 3.0.

 - Quantitative Measure (Rate of Completion)

 You must complete at least 67% (as of the Fall 2018 semester) of credit hours attempted each semester to remain compliant with SAP Policy.
 Credit hour progression will be based on a cumulative total of attempted hours to earned hours.
 For example, a full-time undergraduate student who attempts 16 credits in a semester must complete at least 12 credits to meet the 67% requirement.
-Units that are not completed will count towards maximum units attempted towards degree objective.
+Units that are not completed will count toward maximum units attempted toward degree objective.

 - Maximum Time Frame to Complete a Degree

 The maximum allowable time frame for receiving aid is equal to 150% of the length of your academic program.
-For example, if you are pursuing a Major that requires 120 credits for graduation, you would reach the maximum time frame at 180 credits attempted.
+For example, if you are pursuing a major that requires 120 credits for graduation, you would reach the maximum time frame at 180 credits attempted.

 It is important to understand that a student’s entire academic history must be considered in these standards regardless of whether or not the student received financial aid for previous course work.